mcummings128/python-practice/create-python-venv/README.md

 ## The __requirements.txt__ file

 It is common to put all the package versions into a requirements.txt file (this SHOULD go in the repo).
-This file tells developers who are working on your project (or cloning it, whatever) the packages they need to install when they set up a virtual environment
+This file tells developers who are working on your project (or cloning it, whatever) the packages they need to install when they set up a virtual environment.
+Note that it is a best practice to specify a version of a package when putting it in a __requirements.txt__ file, though this may not always be possible or feasible depending on the project.

+You do not have to list the dependencies that may be installed when you installed your packages.
+Dependencies should be handled by pip install.

 You can take the output of pip freeze to get the packages used for your virtual environment, then write to the __requirements.txt__ file like so: